A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Other simulation details

-The {\tt MAST} R package (version 1.18.0; \citealt{mast}) implements the hurdle GLM model proposed in \cite{finak2015mast}.
-Like limma, we fit the MAST model to the log-normalized counts $\tilde{y}_{ji}$, in which the conditions were included as variables in the GLM.
-The log-normalized counts $\tilde{y}_{ji}$ were computed in the same way as in limma, except that we set {\tt prior.count = 1}.
+The MAST R package (version 1.18.0; \citealt{mast}) implements the hurdle GLM model proposed in \cite{finak2015mast}.
+Like limma, we fit the MAST model to the log-normalized counts in which conditions were included as variables in the GLM.
+The log-normalized counts were computed in the same way as in limma, except that we set {\tt prior.count = 1}.
 As suggested by \cite{soneson2018bias}, we also included the cellular detection rate (the fraction of genes detected in each cell) as a covariate.
-We fit the GLM using the {\tt zlm} function from the {\tt MAST} package, keeping all default model fitting settings.
-For detecting DE genes, we used the {\em p}-values from the likelihood-ratio test (implemented by the function {\tt lrTest} from the {\tt MAST} package).
-For detecting and estimating condition-level changes in expression, we called {\tt getLogFC} to get LFC estimates and variances of the estimates.
-Two-tailed {\em p}-values were then obtained from {\em z}-scores, and these were used to detect DE gene-condition pairs.
+We fit the GLM using the {\tt zlm} function from MAST, keeping all default settings.
+For detecting DE genes, we used the {\em p}-values from the likelihood-ratio test (implemented by function {\tt lrTest} in MAST).
+For detecting and estimating condition-level changes in expression, we called {\tt getLogFC} to get LFC estimates and variances of these estimates.
+Two-tailed {\em p}-values were obtained from the {\em z}-scores, and these were used to identify differentially expressed gene-condition pairs.

-\subsection{Kruskal-Wallis test}
+\subsubsection{Kruskal-Wallis test}

-We performed the Kruskal-Wallis (rank-sum) test \citep{kruskal1952use} on ${\bm Y}$ using function {\tt kruskal.test} function from the {\tt stats} package in R, in which {\tt conditions} specified the groups for the Kruskal-Wallis test.
+We performed the Kruskal-Wallis rank-sum test \citep{kruskal1952use} on ${\bm Y}$ using function {\tt kruskal.test} from the stats R package, in which the conditions defined the groups for the Kruskal-Wallis test.

-\subsection{edgeR}
+\subsubsection{edgeR}

-We used the {\tt edgeR} package (version 3.34.1; \citealt{edgeR-2012, robinson2010edger}) to fit a negative binomial GLM to the counts $y_{ji}$, in which the conditions were treated as variables in the GLM.
+We used the edgeR package (version 3.34.1; \citealt{edgeR-2012, robinson2010edger}) to fit a negative binomial GLM to the counts ${\bm Y}$, in which conditions were treated as variables in the GLM.
 Following \cite{soneson2018bias}, we included the cellular detection rate as an additional variable.
-We used {\tt edgeR} functions {\tt estimateDisp} followed by {\tt glmQLFit} to fit the GLM, and tested DE effects by the quasi-likelihood-ratio test using {\tt glmQLFTest} \citep{chen2016from, lun2016s, lun2017nocounts, lund2012detecting}.
-Similar to limma, for these model fitting steps we chose the ``design matrix'' to be {\tt model.matrix({\textasciitilde}0 + cdr + conditions)}, where {\tt cdr} was the estimated cellular detection rate.
-Note that {\tt edgeR} does not provide estimates of the standard error, and therefore cannot be used in combination with mash; see \url{https://support.bioconductor.org/p/61640}.
+We used edgeR functions {\tt estimateDisp} followed by {\tt glmQLFit} to fit the GLM, and tested DE effects by the quasi-likelihood-ratio test using {\tt glmQLFTest} \citep{chen2016from, lun2016s, lun2017nocounts, lund2012detecting}.
+Similar to limma, we set the design matrix to be {\tt model.matrix({\textasciitilde}0 + cdr + conditions)}, where {\tt cdr} was the estimated cellular detection rate.
+Note that {\tt edgeR} does not provide estimates of the standard error, and therefore cannot be used in combination with mash; see for example \url{https://support.bioconductor.org/p/61640}.
+We found that edgeR typically took much longer to run than limma or MAST.